anupam-kumar-krishnan/21-Days-Competitive-Programming/README.md

 # Day 2
   ## Learned the basics of linked list
-     - studies the opertions insertion/deletion/updation and practice all by performing the codes
+     - learned the opertions performed on linked list insertion/deletion/updation and practice all by performing the codes

   ## Did three questions on GFG
    - Print link list elements